 Lawyers for Xarelto Bleeding Injury or Death

-The product liability lawyers at Saiontz & Kirk, P.A. are reviewing potential lawsuits for individuals who have experienced severe bleeding problems while using Xarelto.
+The product liability lawyers at Saiontz & Kirk, P.A. pursued cases for individuals who have experienced severe bleeding problems while using Xarelto.

-As a result of the drug makers’ failure to adequately warn about the risks associated with the anticoagulant, financial compensation may be available through an Xarelto lawsuit for individuals who have experienced:
+As a result of the drug makers’ failure to adequately warn about the risks associated with the anticoagulant, financial compensation was pursued through an Xarelto lawsuit for individuals who have experienced: